History of the Confederation of African Football: Suspension of Rhodesia

-Abdel Halim Mohammad becomes president
+Appointment of Abdel Halim Mohammad as president

 The capital city of Ethiopia, Addis Ababa, hosted the Eighth CAF General Assembly on January 10, 1968.
 General Moustafa was not present and so lost his position to Dr. Abdel Halim, who was voted unanimously after Dr. Ahmad Bakr of Egypt withdrew his own candidature.
 Rito Alcantara from Senegal became Vice-President and was elected to the FIFA Executive Committee, as a third member, in case it was approved by FIFA.
 Tessema was re-elected to same position.
 CAF also agreed to collaborate with Supreme Council of Sports in Africa (SCSA) while also keeping its own independence.

 But two years after these elections, the constituency protested that Dr Halim was not doing much towards the promised reforms.
 Thus, during the seventh edition of the Nations Cup in the Sudan 1970, twenty member associations signed a petition demanding the establishment of a special committee for thorough review and amendment of the statutes.
 Ydnekatchew Tessema was again elected chairman of this committee which included, Dr. Maouche (Algeria), Hamici (Democratic Republic of the Congo), Karrar (Sudan), Matthia (Togo), Mwade Wade (Senegal), and Chief Mensah (Ghana).

-Africa demands FIFA gate income
+Africa's demand for FIFA gate income

 Later on, during FIFA Congress in Mexico prior to the 1970 FIFA World Cup, Ethiopia proposed that FIFA should collect gate income percentage from matches between the four British associations (England, Scotland, Wales, Northern Ireland), so long as these Associations enjoy the privileges of four votes in the Congresses and four representations in the World Cups.
 This motion was defeated by 34 to 33 votes.
 Two years later, during the 1972 congress in Paris, the same motion on the four British Associations, presented by Uruguay, was adopted unanimously.